 Here, Fiona is merging her smaller, fringe sites (like BroomeTheory.com), and restoring her most popular HollowHill.com ghost hunting articles.
 She’s also adding new content, especially articles that may be useful for many fields of paranormal research.

-About Broome Theory (previously at BroomeTheory.com)
+About Broome Theory (from BroomeTheory.com)

 Our awareness isn’t limited to one reality.
 At some locations (time, space, or both), we’re able to perceive neighboring realities, and sometimes transfer between them.